RenaMygdali/public-space-request-ms-app-frontend/README.md

 # Public Space Maintenance Request Management System (PSM-RMS)

-This project is a Public Space Maintenance Request Management System built with Angular.
-The application allows citizens to submit requests related to public cleanliness and green spaces, which are then managed by officers.
+This project is the frontend of, an under construction, Public Space Maintenance Request Management System app built with Angular.
+The application allows citizens to submit requests related to public cleanliness and green spaces issues, which are then managed by officers.
 Admins have oversight and control over the application.

 ## Project Overview

 This application is designed to facilitate:

 - User **Authentication** and **Authorization** based on credentials and role.
-- **Citizens**: To submit requests for public space maintenance.
+- **Citizens**: To submit requests for public space maintenance issues.
-- **Officers**: To review, manage, and respond to maintenance requests.
+- **Officers**: To review and manage maintenance requests.
 - **Admins**: To oversee the system, manage users, and have control over various administrative functions.

-## Features (under construction)
+## Features

 - **Request Submission**: Citizens can create and submit requests for maintenance issues.
 They can also view a list of their submitted requests along with their status (pending, in progress, complete).
 - **Request Management**: Officers of the Municipality can view all the submitted requests and assign them to the relevant department.